-- Bake them in 350 F oven for 8 minutes or until the cheese melts on the canapes.
-If you have any excess cheese on the baking sheet, that should turn golden brown.
-Well, if one is sloppy as I was today, there will be lot of cheese on the baking sheet 🙂 Oven temperatures vary from oven to oven.
-Check on the canapes 5-6 minutes into baking.
-Serve hot.
+- Bake in 350 F oven for 6-8 minutes or until the cheese melts on the canapes.
+If there is some excess cheese on the baking sheet, that should turn golden brown.

-- I used potato, bean and carrots for the spread.
-Can add bell peppers, corn, spring onions or any vegetable.
+- Vegetables –Recipe calls for potato, bean and carrots for the spread.
+You can use bell peppers, corn, spring onions or any vegetable of your choice.

-- I did not use any spices today when preparing the spread.
+- Seasoning & Flavors – Recipes uses only green chilies for heat.
 I used amchur or dry mango powder for a tangy taste in the past.
-Can try adding some chat masala for a different flavor.
+Use chaat masala for a different flavor.
 Use your imagination and play around with the spices for a different flavor.

 - Pre-plan – Prepare the vegetable filling up to a day in advance and assemble canapes 20-30 minutes before serving.